Bombing of Essen in World War II

-During World War II, the industrial town of Essen, was a target of Allied strategic bombing.
+During World War II, the German industrial town of Essen was a target of Allied strategic bombing.

-The Krupp steelworks was an important industrial target, Essen was a "primary target" designated for area bombing by the February 1942 British Area bombing directive.

-As part of the campaign in 1943 known as the Battle of the Ruhr, Essen was a regular target.
+The Krupp steelworks in particular was an important industrial target, but Essen in general was a "primary target" designated for area bombing by the February 1942 British Area bombing directive.
+As part of the campaign in 1943 known as the Battle of the Ruhr, Essen was a "regular target".